 Glycogen and triglycerides are used differently during exercise, depending on intensity.
 During low-intensity activities, muscles get their energy from fats delivered via the bloodstream.
 As exercise increases to a moderate intensity, fats stored in the muscles be the main source of energy.
 High-intensity activity burns carbohydrates, first using stores of glycogen in muscles, then relying on glucose from the bloodstream.

 Simple carbohydrates from processed foods such as white rice and white flour, and foods with added sugar, have a higher chance of increasing fat storage.
 These carbs trigger the release of insulin, which has a "fat-sparing effect" in the body.
-In other words, when levels of insulin are high, more glucose is sent to the liver to be turned into triglycerides and fat cells hold onto their stored fat so it's not used for energy.
+In other words, insulin and fat storage are related — when levels of insulin are high, more glucose is sent to the liver to be turned into triglycerides and fat cells hold onto their stored fat so it's not used for energy.

 Another study published in the European Journal of Nutrition in April 2014 also reported that saturated fats contributed to weight gain, while unsaturated fats didn't.
 More research is needed to verify these results, but they tend to support the benefit of consuming heart-healthy unsaturated fats from nuts, seeds, avocados and vegetable oils.

 Any type of stored fat is dangerous because it increases your risk of developing health problems, including heart disease, diabetes, high blood pressure and sleep apnea.
 However, subcutaneous fat releases the beneficial hormones leptin and adiponectin, while visceral fat promotes inflammation, reports the Harvard Medical School.

 Your genes, age and hormones determine where you store fat.
 The Harvard article says that visceral fat is often easier to lose than fat on the hips and thighs because it responds better to diet and exercise.
-Regular exercise -- 30 minutes of moderate activity most days -- can trim your waist, although you may not lose weight as you gain muscle while losing fat.
+Regular exercise — 30 minutes of moderate activity most days — can trim your waist, although you may not lose weight as you gain muscle while losing fat.

-- Nutrition and Metabolism: Glycogen Availability and Skeletal Muscle Adaptations with Endurance and Resistance Exercise
+- Nutrition and Metabolism: "Glycogen Availability and Skeletal Muscle Adaptations with Endurance and Resistance Exercise"

-- Diabetes: Overfeeding Polyunsaturated and Saturated Fat Causes Distinct Effects on Liver and Visceral Fat Accumulation in Humans
+- Diabetes: "Overfeeding Polyunsaturated and Saturated Fat Causes Distinct Effects on Liver and Visceral Fat Accumulation in Humans"

-- European Journal of Nutrition: Effect of Dietary Fatty Acid Composition on Substrate Utilization and Body Weight Maintenance in Humans
+- European Journal of Nutrition: "Effect of Dietary Fatty Acid Composition on Substrate Utilization and Body Weight Maintenance in Humans"

-- Harvard Medical School: Taking Aim at Belly Fat
+- Harvard Medical School: "Taking Aim at Belly Fat"